-1. How must extracurricular activity fees be adopted?
-To be eligible for tax credits, extracurricular activity fees must be adopted fees must be adopted by the Governing Board at a public meeting after notice to all parents of students enrolled in the in the District.
+- 1. How must extracurricular activity fees be adopted?
+To be eligible for tax credits, extracurricular activity fees - must be adopted fees must be adopted by the Governing Board at a public meeting after notice to all parents of students enrolled in - the in the District.
 [See A.R.S. § 15-342(24)].
-Districts typically adopt a fee schedule near the beginning of the school year school year and may later publish supplementary fee schedules.
-Best practice is for any extracurricular activity fees, including fees for field trips, to be included on the district's District's published fee schedules.
-Activity fees that have not been properly not been properly noticed or adopted by the Governing Board are not tax credit eligible.

-2. Can the fees be paid directly to a third-party that is coordinating the activity?
-Extracurricular activity fees must fees must be paid directly to the district or school.
+Districts typically adopt a fee schedule near the beginning of the school - year-school year and may later publish supplementary fee schedules.
+Best practice is for any extracurricular activity fees, - including fees for field trips, to be included on the district's District's published fee schedules.
+Activity fees that have not - been properly noticed or adopted by the Governing Board are not tax credit eligible. - 2.
+Can the fees be paid directly to a third-party that is coordinating the activity?
+Extracurricular activity fees - must fees must be paid directly to the district or school.
 Fees paid to third-parties do not qualify for tax credits.
-[See Arizona

-Attorney Arizona Attorney General Opinions 103-008 and 198-007.]

-3. Must the District waive all or part of an activity fee if it creates an economic hardship for a student?
-The for hardship for a student.
+[See Arizona - Attorney Arizona Attorney General Opinions 103-008 and 198-007.] - 3.
+Must the District waive all or part of an activity fee if it creates an economic hardship for a student?
+The - Governing The Governing Board must authorize a principal to waive all or part of an activity fee if it creates an economic hardship - for hardship for a student.
 [See A.R.S. § 15-342(24) and Arizona Attorney General Opinion I99-021.]
-If a student does not raise enough raise enough money through tax credit donations and cannot otherwise afford to participate in an extracurricular activity, find must find another funding source to pay for the student's activity fee.
-For example, the school's site council may choose to choose to use undesignated tax credit donations to pay for the activity fees of students for whom payment would represent an-represent an economic hardship.
+If a student does not raise - enough raise enough money through tax credit donations and cannot otherwise afford to participate in an extracurricular activity, - the the student's principal must be authorized to waive all or part of the fee.
+In practice, this means the principal must - find must find another funding source to pay for the student's activity fee.
+For example, the school's site council may choose - to-choose to use undesignated tax credit donations to pay for the activity fees of students for whom payment would represent - an represent an economic hardship.
 See A.R.S. § 43-1089.01(E).
-Best practice is for a site council, at the beginning of the school yearschool year, to identify which activity fees it will cover and in what amounts.
-If a school or district is unable to waive part or the for the activity and the activity would no longer be tax credit eligible.
+Best practice is for a site council, at the beginning of the school - yearschool year, to identify which activity fees it will cover and in what amounts.
+If a school or district is unable to waive part or - all or all of an activity fee for a student for whom the fee creates an economic hardship, then no fees may be charged for the for the activity and the activity would no longer be tax credit eligible.
 See A.R.S. § 15-342(24).